-A well-designed point of sale (POS) system provides a business with a well-rounded view into operations, employees, finances and more.
+The best POS systems provide a business with a well-rounded view into operations, employees, finances, and more.
 It allows for the business owner to keep track of the multitude of threads that run through every company, and to manage them more effectively.

 Today, POS systems have evolved beautifully thanks to the growing powers of technology.
 They are more mobile, often integrating with tablets and mobile phones so users can access systems and manage sales from anywhere, and they are increasingly data rich, providing insights and analytics that can help the business make more informed choices.